-It’s impossible to say something about Seinfeld that hasn’t been said dozens of times before.
+It’s impossible to say something about Seinfeld that hasn’t been said dozens of times before—the stories from the making of this now thirty-year-old series have been told time and again.
 But that’s all part of the fun.

 The show is a tour-de-force; one of the most iconic sitcoms of all time, a microcosm of the 1990s, and the source of so many one-liners and memorable characters that even if you didn’t watch the show when it was on the air, you’ve definitely encountered a situation that stems directly from its influence.